wp-plugins/form-maker/readme.txt

 -Various parameter for every element of the form
 -Data validation during the submitting the form
--Ability to keep the form filled information in the database of the form maker -Ability to restrict preferred file extensions in file upload(*commercial version*)
+-Ability to keep the form filled information in the database of the form maker -Ability to restrict preferred file extensions in file upload(*commercial version*) in the form
 -[WordPress Form] Maker(http://web-dorado.com/products/wordpress-form.html) is integrated with Google Maps API(*commercial version*)
 -Field Instructions for the User
 -Required Fields in form
 -Hidden Fields in form
 -A form Submit Button Customization
+-Full PayPal integration with different checkout modes (Test Mode and Production) and five field types (Amount, Select, Checkbox, Radio, and Shipping).(*commercial version*)

 ### Supported languages

- *If you need language of the Form Maker which is not included in this list, please  us and we will do the translation of the Form Maker within 3 days.
-If you find some mistakes in the translation of the Form Maker, please  us and we will correct it within 3 days.*
+ *If you need language of the Form Maker which is not included in this list, please tell us and we will do the translation of the Form Maker within 3 days.
+If you find some mistakes in the translation of the Form Maker, please inform us and we will correct it within 3 days.*

  Afrikaans (af)
 Albanian (sq)